 Ultrasonography is useful to evaluate musculotendinous injuries such as bicipital tenosynovitis, Achilles tendon rupture, and muscle contracture.
 Nuclear scintigraphy, CT, and MRI studies are usually available at private or academic referral centers.
 Nuclear scintigraphy involves intravenous injection of a radioactive compound that localizes and highlights periosseous soft tissue and bone lesions.
 CT imaging permits high contrast and resolution of osseous structures, whereas MRI is helpful to delineate soft tissue and joint injuries.
 Both techniques can also be used to assess the spinal column, although MRI preferable for evaluation of nervous tissues.

-Arthroscopy is a minimally invasive tool used for diagnosis and therapy of lame animals.
-Advantages of the technique include improved visualization and diagnosis of joint pathology, ability to treat injuries by removal of damaged cartilage or ligament, and reduced surgical dissection.
-Disadvantages are costs of equipment and development of expertise in its use.
-Common conditions that can be diagnosed or treated by arthroscopy include osteochondrosis, bicipital tenosynovitis, joint fractures, and cranial cruciate ligament and medial meniscal injuries.
+Arthroscopy is a minimally invasive procedure used for diagnosis and treatment of lameness.
+Advantages of the technique include improved visualization of joint pathologies, ability to concurrently treat identified injuries (eg, via removal of damaged cartilage or ligaments), and the minimally invasive nature (less surgical trauma).
+Disadvantages are costs of equipment and the learning curve required for development of expertise in its use.
+Common conditions that can be diagnosed or treated via arthroscopy include osteochondrosis, bicipital tenosynovitis, joint fractures, and cranial cruciate ligament and medial meniscal injuries.